cypress-io/cypress-docker-images/factory/README.md

 ### CYPRESS_VERSION

-The version of Cypress to install (via npm).
+The version of Cypress to install (globally via npm).
 If the `ARG` variable is unset or an empty string, Cypress is not installed.

 Example: `CYPRESS_VERSION='15.1.0'`

 [Cypress versions](https://www.npmjs.com/package/cypress)

+If the `ARG` variable is set, then [typescript@6](https://www.npmjs.com/package/typescript) is also installed (globally via npm) to allow running tests written in TypeScript (see [Cypress TypeScript Support](https://on.cypress.io/typescript)).

 ### CHROME_VERSION